 The Australian Institute for the Certification of Inspection Personnel is a not for profit voluntary organisation examining the competencies of PE inspection personnel.
 Formed in 1995 due to change in government; the changes urged industry to self-regulate.
 Self-regulation focused on manufacture; installation; and operation of engineered plant.
 In particular, owners of in-service plant needed to ensure that inspections were completed by competent persons.
 Developed by industry organisations, with the support of the state regulatory authorities, AICIP now provides competency certification programs for inspection personnel that are highly regarded and respected by industry.

 AICIP have a board of directors; Chief Examiner; Certificate Officer; Executive Officer and administration staff.
 Ai Group provide the secretariat service to AICIP which includes administration, accounting and EO services.

 AICIP is working towards ISO 17024-2013 Conformity assessment— general requirements for bodies operating certification of persons accreditation.

 No, AICIP will not conduct training courses ensuring there is no conflict of interest.
-ACIP will only conduct examination/certification programs.
+AICIP will only conduct examination/certification programs.

-No, AICIP have considered the issue and have decided that all candidates seeking AICI certification must undertake the examinations
+No, AICIP have considered the issue and have decided that all candidates seeking AICIP certification must undertake the examinations.

 It is the employer’s/owner’s responsibility to ensure that inspection is performed by a competent person.
 AICIP certification means that the inspector has been assessed as competent to undertake the work as required.
 However the employer of the inspector has the assurance that the inspector was independently examined and found to have certain competencies.